Nvidia's astonishing profitability

 Outside the U.S., state-owned oil companies Saudi Aramco and Petrobras can beat Nvidia — but Taiwanese chipmaking giant TSMC cannot.

 The bottom line: It's not clear how long Nvidia can maintain its current level of profitability.
-But already it's setting records: Rarely in history has any company managed to increase its profits this quickly to such an astonishingly high level.
+But already it's setting records: Almost never in history has any company managed to increase its profits this quickly to such an astonishingly high level.